kvz/scrolex/README.md

 ## Global State (?!?!!!?‼️❓)

-Yes, by default Scrolex uses global state (`global.scrolex`) within a Node process to keep track of output, in addition options can/will be re-used across calls, such as `components` and `mode`.
-This makes that consequent calls can be lightweight, as well as the output looking consistent.
+Yes, by default Scrolex uses global state (`global.scrolex`) within a Node process to keep track of output and so that options can be re-used across instances if you set them with `persistOpts`.
+This makes it so that consequent calls can be lightweight, as well as the output consistent looking.

 If you'd rather ditch convenience in favor of strictness, or this causes a hard time testing, you are welcome to pass in your own state object, and Scrolex will happily use that instead: